polterguy/magic.http/README.md

 var result = await client.GetAsync<Blog[]>("https://my-json-server.typicode.com/typicode/demo/posts");
 ```

-The idea is tha tyou provide your request type (if any), and your response type as generic arguments to its
+The idea is that you provide your request type (if any), and your response type as generic arguments to its
 `IHttpClient` interface, and the library will perform automatic conversion on your behalf, reducing your
 HTTP REST invocations to a single line of code, resembling _"normal method invocations"_.